Section 1. Purpose

 - Be continuously enrolled in the graduate program, carry at least six (6) graduate credits and maintain satisfactory academic progress.

-In the final semester before graduation, a Graduate Assistant who needs fewer than six (6) graduate credits to graduate may enroll for few than six (6) graduate credits and continue to qualify as a graduate assistant.
+In the final semester before graduation, a Graduate Assistant who needs fewer than six (6) graduate credits to graduate may enroll for fewer than six (6) graduate credits and continue to qualify as a graduate assistant.

 Graduating students’ last day of employment is the final day of classes for the term of the assignment.